spencertipping/ni/doc/facet.md

 Structurally, here's what's going on:

 - `@p`: facet with Perl code
-- `a`: use the first column value as the faceting key
+- `a`: use the first column value as the faceting key (this is Perl code)
 - `r ...`: make a TSV row from an array of values...
   - `a`: ...the first of which is the faceting key (which is always `a` because the facet column is prepended to the data)